NipunaRanasinghe/module-ballerinax-slack/docs/README.md

 Congratulations!
 You've successfully created your first Ballerina connector using OpenAPI.
 This process allows you to quickly integrate external services and share your connector with the Ballerina community.

-Remember to keep your connector up-to-date with any changes in the API’s OpenAPI specification and to test thoroughly whenever updates are made.
+Remember to keep your connector up to date with any changes in the API’s OpenAPI specification and to test thoroughly whenever updates are made.

 Also, ensure you comply with the API’s terms of service when developing and distributing your connector.